liuyeah/liuyeah.github.io/_pages/about.md

 - **Knowledge-enhanced LLMs**: Mitigate the hallucination problem and elicit complex reasoning ability of LLMs with the integration of internal/external knowledge, mainly through the approaches such as pre-training and Retrieval-Augmented Generation (RAG).

 # 🔥 News
+- *8/2025*: &nbsp;🎉🎉 Two papers accepted to ICDM conference!
+See you in Washington DC!
 - *8/2025*: &nbsp;🥳🥳 Excited to share that I’ll be joining The Ohio State University (OSU) as a Postdoctoral Scholar in Fall 2025!!!
 - *6/2025*: &nbsp;🎉🎉 Received dual Outstanding Graduate honors from both USTC and Anhui Province!
 - *3/2025*: &nbsp;🎉🎉 Successfully defended my Ph.D. dissertation!!! [[slides]](../personal_cv/PhD_Defense.pdf)